cwadge/junk-drawer/pipewire_tuning_guide.md

 ## Basic Linux Tuning

 It's really desirable to be running a kernel with RT support, e.g. Xanmod, Liquorix, zen, or an 'RT' patched kernel.
-To take full advantage, we're also going to need to give our audio user(s) permissions to run in realtime.
+To take full advantage, we're also going to need to give our audio user(s) permissions to run in real-time.

 Create something like `/etc/security/limits.d/90-audio.conf` if it doesn't exist, and add: